 Enemy #1 is sugar

-A major contributor to diabetes, feeds bad bacteria that has no benefit in our bodies.
+A major contributor to diabetes feeds bad bacteria that have no benefit in our bodies.
 These bad bacteria can cause cravings for sugar and refined carbs which can cause sugar blood levels to spike and fall.
-The body does not recognize these chemicals and therefore stores it as fat causing weight gain.
+The body does not recognize these chemicals and therefore stores them as fat causing weight gain.

-Foods prepared with chemical additives or processes that changes the natural state of a natural food or enhance flavor, increase natural shelf life, artificial colors, protective agents against pathogens– are all damaging to your microbiome.
+Foods prepared with chemical additives or processes that change the natural state of natural food or enhance flavor, increase natural shelf life, artificial colors, and protective agents against pathogens– are all damaging to your microbiome.

 Preservatives & Emulsifiers

 most research indicates these preservatives can greatly reduce the variety, and numbers of your gut flora.
 Studies have shown they could be reducing our gut flora.

 They are very common in packaged foods which helps to extend the shelf life of foods and keep ingredients from separating, are common in many foods from mayonnaise, salad dressing, biscuits, and yes even peanut butter.
 Research studies have shown these ingredients negatively affect the makeup of our gut bacteria and damage the protective mucous layer that shields our intestinal tract, resulting in inflammation and can lead to bacterial infection.
 (Think of IBS and IBD.)